wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 eviction must not proceed until the block is unlocked, in which case `false` is returned.
 Otherwise, the function checks whether the address also has pending retries by calling `getPendingRetries()` on the block address at the beginning of every case block.
-If true, then these retires are logically ordered before the eviction, and eviction could not proceed either, which causes the control flow to fall though to the `default` case, and `false` is returned.
+If true, then these retries are logically ordered before the eviction, and eviction could not proceed either, which causes the control flow to fall though to the `default` case, and `false` is returned.

 If the eviction is performed successfully, then the state of the line will transit to `I`.
 There is no transient